fecabianchi/tempus/README.md

 - 🛑 **Graceful Shutdown**: Signal handling for clean shutdown with running job completion
 - ⚙️ **Configuration Management**: Environment-based configuration with sensible defaults
 - 📝 **Structured Logging**: Comprehensive logging for monitoring and debugging
+- 📊 **Prometheus Metrics**: Built-in metrics collection and export for monitoring and observability

 ## Architecture